mianjia/Smart-Meter-Data-Driven-Residential-Customer-Net-Load-Forecast/README.md

 ## Forecasting Procedure
 1. Run Solar_Forecasting.ipynb to train predictor for aggregate level solar generation forecasting.
 2. Run Load_Forecasting.ipynb to train two different predictors (LSTM & FCNN) for aggregate level residential customer consumption forecasting.
 3. Run Clustering.ipynb to perform hierarchical clustering given a relatively larger group of residential customers.
+Customer indexs of all clusters will be obtained through this step.
+And each cluster can be treated as one aggregate customer.

 ## Evaluation
 Run Evaluation.ipynb to calculate two metrics, Mean Squared Error (MSE) and hourly Normalized Mean Absolute Error (NMAE).